fehho/RealmShark/README.md

 If there are errors running the program described above, please look under Trouble shooting guide or [open an issue here,](https://github.com/X-com/RealmShark/issues) so it can be resolved.

+For Linux:

+1. Java and libpcap required for running the program.
+Install them using your package manager if not already installed.

+2. Download the latest `Tomato-v*.jar` file from [Releases](https://github.com/X-com/RealmShark/releases).
+Only need the *.jar file.

+3. Run the program by simply opening the downloaded Tomato-v*.jar file.

+4. The RealmShark GUI should open.
+Start it by clicking File -> Start Sniffer.
+All chat in the game should appear in the Chat tab.

 ## Troubleshooting guide

 Join discord for live tech support: https://discord.gg/uDK2EhJUtv